Violator (album): Subsequent events

+Critical reception

+Matt Mitchell of Paste Magazine opined that "the songs are so indebted to pop architecture that you can sometimes forget how sad and spellbinding they are down to the core," calling tracks on the album "bigger, bolder and more anthemic" than any of Depeche Mode's previous material.
+The styles have been categorised as synth-pop, electropop, alternative rock, dance, and gothic rock.

 In a contemporary review for Melody Maker, music critic Paul Lester called Violator "Depeche Mode's most arresting work to date."
 Tim Nicholson of Record Mirror was enthused by the stripped-down quality of the songs and called the album a "compromise between pop music and something a little more sinister", adding: "There are no noises out of place in this perfectly formed void."
 Ian Cranna of Q found the music subtly clever and deemed Violator "a fine record which may not set the world on fire but deserves to singe it a bit."
 NME writer Helen Mead felt that the album "seems almost a step back, in that it's cleaner, sparser, more clinical" than Music for the Masses, but concluded that "there is security in the knowledge that everything is very clear cut in Depeche Mode's blue and white world."

 In a less enthusiastic review, Robert Christgau said that Depeche Mode conceded to fickle teenage demographics on Violator.
 Rolling Stone magazine's Chuck Eddy said that, despite the album's "ambient charm", Gahan sounds "slimy and self-involved", and in their attempt to make listeners dance, Depeche Mode "revert to morose pop psychology and then never tell you how come they're so sad."
 For Entertainment Weekly, Greg Sandow wrote that the songs "hint at unspecified meanings, in a mannered way that might well be called pompous".

 Among retrospective appraisals, AllMusic critic Ned Raggett viewed Violator as "song for song ... simply the best, most consistent effort yet from the band", while Blenders Dennis Lim deemed it Depeche Mode's "career peak" and "justifiably their biggest critical and commercial success".
 Barry Walters of Rolling Stone identified the album as one of the "key stages in the band's evolution", citing its emphasis on "heavier hooks, cinematic arrangements and sleek sonic detail."
 In Mojo, Danny Eccleston wrote that Violator found Depeche Mode merging "European and US paradigms much as U2 had done in the mid-'80s", transforming them "from an arena-level electro-pop unit into a global stadium rock band".
 Writing for Q, John Aizlewood singled out Flood's production on the album for praise, saying that the resulting "warmth" of the music "has helped Violator to age with consummate grace."
 Sal Cinquemani of Slant Magazine called the album "a quintessential benchmark of pop, rock, and electronic music".

+In 2017, Billboard magazine included four songs from Violator on their list of Top 20 Depeche Mode songs, with "Waiting for the Night", "Policy of Truth", "Personal Jesus" and "Enjoy the Silence" coming in at numbers nineteen, four, two and one, respectively.